weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-2-deploy-continuous-delivery.md

 ## Introduction

 Weave Flux enables every developer on your team to push changes to a Kubernetes cluster as simply as a `git push`, while maintaining best practices in version controlling all of the cluster configuration (Kubernetes manifests) as you go by automatically modifying the manifests to include new versions.

-Continuous Delivery with Weave Flux interacts with the following three things:

- **1.**  Your container registry, where typically your CI system (or something/someone else) pushes or builds container images.

- **2.**  Your version control system, where you store your Kubernetes manifests.

- **3.**  Your Kubernetes deployment, where you run a Flux agent (`fluxd`), in order to do the deployments (releases).

 And it does this by: